 A new CPU board has been developed to take in account the obsolescence of components of the CTS-3 PROVOR profiler.
-A I538 interface board is inserted between I535 PCB and oxygen sensor

 3.1.2 Embedded software

 The CPU board is equipped with a new embedded software taking in account supplementary inputs and possibilities required by the PROVOR float.